AstroMate/lab2/README.md

-# lab2-5
-Python lab2 CRUD using FastAPI + MySQL
+Simple CRUD application using FastAPI and MySQL
-Student: Danylo Tsebro
-Group: FES-22